 In order to achieve symmetry or asymmetry in the design process, a grid is used.

-Grid is a tool that consists of the vertical and horizontal lines equally distributed according to which the geometric shape or letters can be constructed late.
+Grid is a tool that consists of the vertical and horizontal lines equally distributed according to which the geometric graphic or letters can be constructed later.
 Paper with grid makes it much easier to draw the correct shapes and makes it possible to use the angles correctly.
 One of the best video clips used by the grid in the logo design was released by Yahoo.

 Grid provides help in creating symmetric shapes, but it also tells us where we can set up an object or element to break symmetry and make the logo more eye-catching Source

 Also one of the best examples of using grids when creating a symmetric timeless logo is at Raymond Loewy's logo design for Shell Oil.

 When sketching is complete it is time to transfer art into digital form.
 There are two most common computer programs that are used for creating vector art.
 Adobe Illustrator and Corel draw.
 There are other programs but these 2 are most appropriate for logo design.
-Vector logo is necessary because of ability of vector files to be enlarged indefinitely without losing quality.
+Getting vector logo is necessary because of ability of vector files to be enlarged indefinitely without losing quality.
 Every logo should be vectorized either it will be used for print or for web design.
 Both of these 2 programs have an option of switching grid on or off.
 Many designers create logos instantly on screen, without sketching on paper and by doing so turning grid on is very handy.